Want to hike up Mam Tor in the Peak District but not sure what walk is best for you?

 The walks are organised by distance starting with a lovely short walk perfect for most people to enjoy this Peak District hill.
 Each route is a circular walk and includes a map of the walk and the GPX file, everything you need to get you started.

-Scroll down to the bottom for which OS map you need for your walk, locations to start your walk and car parking options.
+Scroll down to the bottom for which OS map you need for your walk route, locations to start your walk and car parking options.

 Mam Tor short walk from Mam Nick